jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 **Available: Version 0.9.30**

-Introduced due to user requests, the `disable` and `enable` commands are used to define a range within which a rule is disabled.
+Introduced due to user requests, the `disable` and `enable` commands are used to define a range within which a Rule Plugin is disabled.
 Typically, the commands are paired in the following fashion:

 ```Markdown